-Liberty Specialty Markets Bermuda Limited, formerly Ironshore Insurance Ltd., ("LSM Bermuda") was incorporated under the laws of Bermuda on October 19, 2006.
+Liberty Specialty Markets Bermuda Limited ("LSM Bermuda") was incorporated under the laws of Bermuda on October 19, 2006.
 LSM Bermuda, together with its subsidiaries (collectively referred to as the "Company"), began underwriting activities in 2007.
-With effect from November 15, 2018, the name of the Company was changed from Ironshore Insurance Ltd. to Liberty Specialty Markets Bermuda Limited.

 LSM Bermuda is registered as a Class 4 insurer under The Insurance Act 1978 in Bermuda, related regulations and amendments thereto (the "Bermuda Insurance Act").
 LSM Bermuda includes Liberty Specialty Markets Bermuda Limited, Singapore Branch, which is registered as a direct insurer to carry on general insurance in Singapore effective January 26, 2012, and Ironshore Insurance Ltd., Canada Branch, which writes property and casualty insurance for Canadian-domiciled risks effective March 29, 2014.